codebykat/wp-post-by-email/readme.txt

 1. Set up the WordPress testing library as described in [Handbook: Automated Testing](http://make.wordpress.org/core/handbook/automated-testing/).
 You can also do this [using WP-CLI](http://wp-cli.org/blog/plugin-unit-tests.html).
 1. From the plugin directory, run `WP_TESTS_DIR=/path/to/WordPress/test/install phpunit`

-### Manual Testing ###
+= Manual Testing =

 1. Set up a test email address (services such as Gmail work great for this) and enable IMAP or POP3 access.
 (Refer to <a href="http://wordpress.org/plugins/post-by-email/installation/">Installation</a> for detailed instructions.)
 1. Verify that you are using the correct mailbox settings by using a third-party email client, such as Outlook or OSX Mail.app, to connect to your test mailbox.
 1. Enter those settings into the Post By Email settings and save them.
 1. Navigate to the "Activity Log" tab and press the "Check Now" button.
 When the page reloads, you should see a new entry in the log file describing the results of the mail check.

-**Caveat**
-There is sometimes a delay between sending an email and having it show up in the mailbox, especially with POP3.
+**Caveat:** There is sometimes a delay between sending an email and having it show up in the mailbox, especially with POP3.
 If you're using IMAP, you can connect using a third-party mail client to verify that messages have been received, then mark them as unread so Post By Email will pick them up.

 == Reporting Bugs ==